Tealium/tealium-roku/README.md

 ## Change Log

+- 2.0.0
-- 2.0.0 Rewrite to support ROPM and updated sample app to use SceneGraph components
+	- Rewrite to support ROPM
+	- Updated sample app to use SceneGraph components
+	- Changed to the `/event` endpoint and made the request a POST

 - 1.2.0 Add Datasource
     - New variable added: